-We know what to do about it!
 Clearly, those who consume way beyond their share, the rich over-consumers in every country, must massively reduce their environmental footprints.
-But also relevant is the 'number of feet' everywhere, and as we shall see the number of rich persons' feet has the greatest impact.
-Reducing over-consumption and the numbers who will do the consuming, are two sides of the same coin.
-Contraceptives are as important for environmental sustainability as bicycles and solar panels....
+But also relevant is the 'number of feet' = people with footprints, everywhere (and as we shall see the number of rich persons' feet has the greatest impact).
+It's not "either -or" it's "bothand": Reducing overconsumption and the numbers who will do the consuming, are two sides of the same coin.